Red Imported Fire Ant

 Properly Store Firewood and Building Materials

-Store firewood at least 20 feet away from the house and five inches off the ground, and eliminate piles of lumber, bricks, or other debris that could serve as nesting sites for Red Imported Fire Ants.
+Store firewood at least 20 feet away from the house and 5 inches off the ground, and eliminate piles of lumber, bricks, or other debris that could serve as nesting sites for Red Imported Fire Ants.

 Use Insecticide Barriers